tiagoicp/2024-ic-hackerhouse-basic-and-intermediate/README.md

 # On previous tab, deploy your canisters to the replica and generate your candid interface
 dfx deploy

+# For getting the right Codespace links, you can run this script
+./scripts/canister_urls.py
 ```

 Once the job completes, your application will be available at the links provided (be aware of copying the query params to the Codespace machine url!).